Muhammad-Bilal834/incident-report-analysis/README.md

 # 🛡️ Incident Report Analysis – DDoS Attack (NIST Cybersecurity Framework)

 This project was developed as part of the **Google Cybersecurity Professional Certificate – Course 3: Networks and Network Security**.
 It demonstrates how to apply the **NIST Cybersecurity Framework (CSF)** to analyze and respond to a simulated **Distributed Denial of Service (DDoS)** attack targeting a multimedia organization’s internal network.

+---

 ## 📘 Project Overview

 In this case study, a company experienced a major **network outage** caused by an **ICMP flood attack**.
-As a cybersecurity analyst, I documented the entire incident using the NIST CSF methodology—**Identify, Protect, Detect, Respond, and Recover**—to analyze the attack, outline containment procedures, and recommend long-term preventive strategies.
+As a cybersecurity analyst, I documented the entire incident using the NIST CSF methodology — **Identify, Protect, Detect, Respond, and Recover** — to analyze the attack, outline containment procedures, and recommend long-term preventive strategies.

 This project highlights both **technical and analytical** cybersecurity skills essential for entry-level analysts.